pyoneerC/deadhand/docs/security.md

 - Providing updates on fixes
 - Crediting researchers (if desired)

-deadhand will NEVER ask for your shards, or any other information that could be used to access your crypto.
+<u>deadhand will NEVER ask for your shards, or any other information that could be used to access your crypto.</u>